loverboyfaisal/CTF/Writeups/TryHackMe/internal.md

 ![image](../../images/int-9_clean.png)

-We have jenkins which automation server to handle (CI/CD) .
+We have jenkins which is automation server to handle (CI/CD) .
 Let's investigate it.
 Using magic of tunneling we will tunnel traffic from server to our machine using SSH tunneling.
-We will open on our machine terminal and make it open port then forward it to port 8080 on target server.
+We will open our machine terminal and establish open port then forward it to port 8080 on target server.

 ```bash
 root@:ssh -L 9000:172.17.0.2:8080 aubreanna@10.130.148.115